Gabegi/agentic-retrieval-rag-production-azure-dotnet/README.md

 ### Scheduled Daily Rebuild

-`ScheduledIndexing` (`PdfIndexingFunction`) fires once a day at **17:00 Dutch wall-clock time** (`WEBSITE_TIME_ZONE`, not UTC) and runs the index from scratch: `RecreateIndexActivity` drops the knowledge base, the knowledge source and the index and rebuilds them empty on the current schema, then the normal extract → chunk → embed → upload pipeline repopulates it with `force=true`, so every source document goes through Document Intelligence again.
+`ScheduledIndexing` (`PdfIndexingFunction`) fires once a day at **17:00 Dutch wall-clock time** (CRON `0 0 17 * * *` with `WEBSITE_TIME_ZONE`, not UTC) and runs the index from scratch:
+`RecreateIndexActivity` drops the knowledge base, the knowledge source and the index and rebuilds them empty on the current schema, then the normal extract → chunk → embed → upload pipeline repopulates it with `force=true`, so every source document goes through Content Understanding again.

 - **The index answers nothing between 17:00 and the run finishing** — it is empty from the recreate until the upload stage lands.
 Queries during that window return no results.